 - Supporting individual organisations who are taking a more strategic and collaborative approach to place e.g. The North Camden Children’s Zone, Wandsworth Community Empowerment Network, Save the Children, Arts at the Old Fire Station

 - Working more directly in places, through intermediaries.

 In each place, we are starting somewhere – so do not claim that we are everywhere!

 We are currently working in the following places: Barking and Dagenham, Barrow in Furness (Cumbria), Manchester and York.
 We’re exploring relationships with Birmingham and Gateshead.

-Alice and Habiba are leading on this work.
+Alice and Habiba are leading on this work however there are strong correlations to the other action inquiries particularly the power inquiry.
 If you want to find out more or get involved please do get in touch.